ticdenis/oumi/services/README.md

 # Oumi services

-An Oumi service is a small application that represents a Bounded Context.

-An Oumi package is a set of components shared among several Oumi services.
+A service of Oumi is the set in use of Oumi packages and third parties.